 DATTA Vic is the professional association for teachers of Design & Technologies in Victoria.
 The Design & Technologies learning area seeks to empower young people to develop solutions for a sustainable future.

-At the 2023 conference Tomorrow’s Innovators, they will be exploring how schools can create environments where young individuals are encouraged to think critically, challenge conventions, and pursue their passions.
+At the 2023 conference Tomorrow’s Innovators, DATTA explored how schools can create environments where young individuals are encouraged to think critically, challenge conventions, and pursue their passions.
 It is only in Design & Technologies and related VCE subjects that students get to combine creative thinking skills in making and cutting-edge technologies which prepare them to become future leaders, problem solvers, and sustainable innovators.

 To thank our amazing presenters, we are planting a tree for each of you.
 We know you already make the world a better place through your work, so we hope this is a fitting gift that embodies the positive impact you have on the planet.